sashokbg/git-training-usecases/readme.md

 Run: take_file_another_branch.sh

-### Use Case: Preview Stash Without Applying It
+### Use Case: Preview my stash

-### Use Case: Compare File

-git diff feat/api_makefile -- package.json
+I have some files in my stash
+I want to see the state of "file1.txt" in my stash

+Run: stash_fun.sh

 ### Use Case: I want new GIT repo from current branch

 I want to transfer current branch to new GIT repository as a new project

-### Use Case: I want to ignore a file that is already commited
+### Use Case: I want to ignore a directory but something is off

 I want to ignore the dist directory

 Run: ignore_dist.sh

+### Use Case: I want to send a piece of code to another repo
+I work on a repository that uses the same code as another repo I want to send my last commit to a colleague that is working on the other repo

+Run: send_code_from_here.sh

 ### Use Case: Create a branch results in "refs/heads/..." exists